Campus Resources

 DACA/Undocumented Students Liaison

-Associate Vice President for Student Life Ixchel Rosal serves as the University liaison for DACA and undocumented students and is available to meet with students individually or in groups to provide guidance or referrals on topics such as legal assistance, educational financing, housing, diversity and inclusion, health services and admissions.
+Associate Vice President for Student Life, Ixchel Rosalserves as a liaison for DACA and undocumented students across the University and is available to meet with students individually or in groups.

 Columbia Law School Immigrants’ Rights Clinic Defense Initiative